Suite — Field service for trade contractors

 • Payroll providers (ADP, Gusto, Paychex) via CSV export of approved hours, jobs, and rates.

-• QuickBooks, Xero, and NetSuite for general-ledger booking via clean invoice and payment exports.
+• Accounting systems for general-ledger booking via configured invoice and payment exports.

 • Single sign-on (SSO) for office staff who already log in to a corporate identity provider.